 - Two years hence – transition executing full steam with clearly improved competitive positioning and strongly accelerating current financial performance

-Great for now – even better for the future
+Great for Now – Even Better for the Future

 Managing profitable growth produces huge benefits for a company’s managers.
 As you build a dominant winning strategic position in your industry, your current performance will improve rapidly and strongly as well – you should expect a 10-30% year-on-year profit increase, even in the first year.
 Importantly, the process is non-disruptive and generates cash from the start.

-These diagnostic questions will provide you with a baseline understanding of where your company is today.
-In subsequent chapters, we will guide you through the steps of developing your own process for managing profitable growth, both to accelerate your profitability today, and to build an industry-leading competitive positioning for the future.
+These diagnostic questions provide you with a baseline understanding of where your company is today.
+In subsequent chapters, we guide you through the steps of developing your own process for managing profitable growth, both to accelerate your profitability today, and to build an industry-leading competitive positioning for the future.

-The next chapter, Harnessing the Forces of Change, explains how to analyze your company’s current strategic situation, and helps you develop an understanding of how to build a dominant industry position with strong, accelerating profitability.
+Chapter 2, Harnessing the Forces of Change, explains how to analyze your company’s current strategic situation, and helps you develop an understanding of how to build a dominant industry position with strong, accelerating profitability.
 It discusses the revolutionary changes sweeping through industry after industry today, and illustrates it by systematically analyzing the revolution that is already transforming the distribution industry.

 Chapter 3, Managing to Stay on Top, outlines and explains the management process that will enable you to accelerate your profitable growth and achieve strategic dominance in your changing industry by developing an understanding of your strategic options, assessing your profit opportunities, and managing your profit cycle to maximize your profitable growth.